Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms: Introduction

 \section{Introduction}

-This paper considers a basic search problem on trees, in which the goal is to find a treasure that is placed at one of the nodes by an adversary.
-We assume that each node holds information, called {\em advice}, regarding which of its neighbors is closer to the treasure.
-The setting abstracts the common data-structure framework of {\em search trees} \cite {Cormen}.
-There, in order to find a key (treasure) the search process navigates along the path from the root by consulting intermediate nodes, each directing it over the next hop.
+This paper considers a search problem on trees, in which the goal is to find a treasure that is placed at one of the nodes by an adversary.
+Each node of the tree holds information, called {\em advice}, regarding which of its neighbors is closer to the treasure, and the algorithm may query the advice at some nodes in order to accelerate the search.
+In this paper we study both the number of walking steps and the number of advice queries needed in order to find the treasure.

-Crucially, we assume that advice at nodes may be faulty with some probability.
-Many works consider noisy queries in the context of search, but it is typically assumed that queries can be resampled (see e.g., \cite{Feige94,Karp07,bayes08,Kempe16}).
-In contrast, we assume that each location is associated with a single {\em permanent} advice.
-That is, faults are in the physical memory associated with the node, and hence querying the node again would yield the same answer.
-This difference is dramatic, as the search under our model does not allow for simple amplification procedures (similar to \cite{Braverman08} albeit in the context of sorting).
-Searching in contexts of permanently faulty nodes has been studied in a number of works \cite{Brodal07,memory2,Kos10,Hanusse08,Hanusse04}, but only assuming that the faulty nodes are chosen by an adversary.
-The difference between such worst case scenarios and the probabilistic version studied here is again significant, both in terms of results and techniques.
+Searching with advice on trees is an extension of binary search to tree topologies.
+This type of extension has been the focus of numerous works \cite{Spirakis,BinarySearchFramework,Kempe16,Feige94, Onak08, Onak06}, some including noise or errors in the advice.
+The problem may also be viewed as searching a poset \cite{Onak06, Onak08}, instead of a completely ordered set as in typical binary search.
+Some authors also motivate the problem using the notion of ``bug detection", where the tree models dependencies between programs \cite{Onak08}.
+When the searcher is restricted to walk on the edges of the underlying graph, it is possible to view the problem as a routing problem with unreliable local information \cite{eLife, Hanusse08, Kos10}.
+An interesting application was also given in \cite{NIPS}, in the context of interactive learning.